cegeme/iracema/README.rst

-We strongly recommend that you install iracema into a separate virtual environment, since it is always a good practice to keep project-specific dependencies isolated from your base Python installation (check instructions :ref:`bellow<Virtual environment>`).
+We strongly recommend that you install iracema into a separate virtual environment, since it is always a good practice to keep project-specific dependencies isolated from your base Python installation (check instructions in the section `Virtual environment`_).
 After activating your virtual environment, you can install iracema by running the following command:

 .. code-block:: bash